Tasks of the IWH

 IWH research is organised in a matrix structure.
 The primary dimension of the matrix consists of research departments that have been established on a medium to long-term basis and which are responsible for human resources development, infrastructure development and quality management.

-The three departments are
+The four departments are

 The secondary dimension of the matrix consists of research groups organized as fixed-term projects.
 They are responsible for working on specific research projects.
 Topic-oriented research clusters, which are located where the two dimensions interface, do not form their own organizational units.
 The establishment of research groups follows a structured, competitive procedure.
 The research clusters and research groups comprise researchers from different departments, thus allowing for a cross-departmental integration of research at the IWH.